topheryoung/cv/README.md

 ## Summary

-Senior Software Engineer with over 10 years of experience in software development and fintech.
-Proven track record of leading high-performing teams, delivering impactful software products, and fostering collaboration across engineering, product, and design.
-Passionate about building scalable and reusable systems/processes, mentoring teams, and enhancing the customer experience.
+Engineering Manager and Senior Software Engineer with over 10 years of experience in software development and management.
+Proven track record of leading and building high-performing teams, delivering impactful software products, and fostering collaboration across engineering, product, and design.
+Passionate about building scalable and reusable systems/processes, mentoring teams, and enhancing the developer experience.

 ## Experience